mozilla/firefox-test-engineering/guide/software.rst

 Python
 ------

-Python_ is a programming language that many of our websites use for their backend code.
-Many of our Python-based sites are implemented using Django_, a Python-based framework for making websites.
+Python_ is a programming language that we use in many of our tools and automation frameworks.
+Our bigger web-based tools are often implemented using Django_, a Python-based framework for making websites, but we also use other web frameworks, such as Flask_, for smaller apps.

-Most of our Python-based sites are developed to run under Python 2, and most of our servers run the sites on Python 2.
+Most of our Python-based projects are developed to run under Python 2, and most of our servers run web apps using Python 2.

 .. seealso::